 The ability to tow vehicles and the reduction in tow revenues has been directly impacted by what is referred to as the Community Caretaker Doctrine, which rises out of the Fourth Amendment.
 The courts have ruled that towing a vehicle is a seizure under the Fourth Amendment and that absent a warrant or exigent circumstances, it is illegal to tow a vehicle in conjunction with an arrest.
 The exception is if towing the vehicle is in the best interest of the owner, to prevent it from being damaged or stolen, or the vehicle is in a position to create a danger to the public (e.g. parked/stopped in an unsafe manner on the side of the road).
+Towing the vehicle is deemed taking care of the community under this exception.
+If the driver stops in a legal parking area, and is parked safely, there are very few sections the vehicle can be towed for anymore.
 Simply arresting the driver is no longer a valid reason for towing the vehicle.
 The Community Caretaker Doctrine as delineated by the courts has been codified under California law with the passage of AB 2876, which went into effect January 1, 2019 and amends California Vehicle Code 22650 to limit the City's authority to tow vehicles except under limited circumstances consistent with the Community Caretaker Doctrine.